Cataract and Refractive Expert

 Dr Au is an avid teacher and has contributed to medical education of others throughout his career.
 He served as an Anatomy Demonstrator for 3 years during medical school, clinical supervisor to medical students in Australia and Singapore and clinical lecturer for SNEC DUKE NUS Ophthalmic Assistant & Technician course.

-During his role as RVEEH Chief registrar, Dr Au was responsible for the educational programme coordination and delivery of the microsurgical training for Victorian trainees.
-He remains a Cataract Surgical Supervisor to trainee registrars at both RVEEH and YRH.
-Dr Au is also a member of the Victorian RANZCO Qualifications and Education Committee.
+During his role as RVEEH Chief registrar and Senior Consultant, Dr Au was responsible for the educational programme coordination and delivery of the microsurgical training for Victorian trainees.
+He remains a Cataract Surgical Supervisor to trainee registrars at YRH.
+Dr Au also served as a member of the Victorian RANZCO Qualifications and Education Committee.

 He has also contributed to GENEYE Pod, a Podcast series for the next generation of ophthalmic trainees, created by his fellowship mentor Dr Jacqueline Beltz.